When we experience inner conflict, it is as a result of us not living our purpose.

 Taking a closer look to another level: What happens when we stop pursuing external things to be okay?
 We do things because we are okay!
 By doing things because we are okay, we are living our purpose.

 Different things are important to us.
 We’re interested in different things.
-Our life shifts from wanting to giving.
+Our life shifts from wanting to give.
 Simply, we’re not looking for value from what we do, instead we bring value to what we do; our value, our purpose.

 The car becomes transport; the house becomes a roof over our heads, the clothing about being dressed and being comfortable, and so forth.